ProzorroUKR/openprocurement.api/docs/source/standard/bid.rst

     * `currency` should either be absent or match `Tender.value.currency`
     * `valueAddedTaxIncluded` should either be absent or match `Tender.value.valueAddedTaxIncluded`

+:guarantee:
+    :ref:`Guarantee`

+    Bid guarantee

+:selfEligible':
+    True, required

+    Confirms compliance of eligibility criteria set by the customer in the tendering documents

+:selfQualified:
+    True, required

+    Confirms the absence of grounds for refusal to participate in accordance with Article 17 of the Law of Ukraine "On public procurement"

+:subcontractingDetails:
+    string

+    When submitting proposals, participant can fill in the text field of any length about subcontractor.

 :documents:
     List of :ref:`Document` objects